Juno Temple

 Young Juno Temple in Atonement

-During the same period, Juno appeared in the comedic film "St. Trinian's," which chronicled life in a school for rebellious teenagers, where she played the Rastafarian character Celia.
-Simultaneously, she had to juggle her schoolwork with acting.
+Around the same time, Juno appeared in the comedy "St. Trinian's," about life at a school for rebellious teens, playing Rastafarian character Celia.
+She had to balance her schoolwork with her acting career.

 A still from St. Trinian's